matomatical/coursework-portfolio/README.md

 #### 227-0395-00L Neural Systems

-This subject, billed as 'an introduction to neuroscience for engineers', pushed me far outside of my comfort zone, but rewarded me with a basic knowledge of the fundamentals of neuroscience and also reinforcement learning (which I read up on for the project).
+An introduction to neuroscience for engineers.
+This subject pushed me far outside of my comfort zone, but rewarded me with a basic knowledge of the fundamentals of neuroscience and also reinforcement learning (I read up on RL for the project).
 [Details](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lang=en&semkez=2020S&lerneinheitId=135004&).
 ECTS credits: 6.
 Final grade: 6.0 (6.0 scale).

 Assessment:

-* The major project work was an open-ended interdisciplinary team research project.
-Supervised by our lecturer, we were asked to, essentially:
+* The major project was an open-ended interdisciplinary team research project.
+Supervised by our lecturer, we were asked to:

-  > Find some interesting parallel between machine learning and
+  > find some interesting parallel between machine learning and
-  > neuromodulation, and see if one of these fields can inform the other.
+  > neuromodulation, and see if an insight from either of these
+  > fields can inform the other.

   Over the semester we developed some ideas concerning DeepMind's *distributional hypothesis of dopaminergic signalling*.